garu/Clone/README.md

 ```

 `clone()` takes a scalar argument and duplicates it.
 To duplicate lists,
-arrays or hashes, pass them in by reference. e.g.
+arrays or hashes, pass them in by reference, e.g.

 ```perl
     my $copy = clone (\@array);